claybie/pak/README.md

 # Pak

-Pak is an AUR helper wrapper, intended for use specifically with `paru`, with syntax in the style of the package manager `apk` used on Alpine and Chimera Linux (hence the name "pak" for "paru's alpine kidnapper).
+Pak is an AUR helper wrapper, intended for use specifically with `paru`, with syntax in the style of the package manager `apk` used on Alpine and Chimera Linux (hence the name "pak" or "paru's alpine kidnapper").

 It is itself a fork of [pac-wrapper](https://github.com/eatsu/pac-wrapper).